MLBartkowiakChojnacki/ML_PROJECT_2022/reports/report.md

 2. **every data set needs individual approach**.
 There is no unified process path for any machine learning project.
 3. **dimensionality reduction strategy stronlgy depends on linearity or non-linearity of data classification**.
 Provided data set showed symptoms of non-linearity, what is visible on cluster analysis chart.
 It required the use of `KernelPCA` instead of ordinary `PCA`.
 4. **it is not easy to get revelant results with imbalanced data set**.
 Metrics used to evaluate model had to be considered in terms of what is important for the result.
+5. **paying attention on what confusion matrix presents**.
+Baseline achieved very good score in this data set due to the overwhelming majority of one class.
+Only the use of the appropriate metric and reading the matrix allowed to get real insight.